 Contributions can be writings in any style, including but not limited to poetry, short stories and personal narratives.
 We also welcome artwork such as drawings.
 We ask that text does not exceed 1,500 words per contribution.
 Contributions may be anonymous.

 HOW DO I GET A COPY OF PAPER CHAINED?

-If you are currently in prison and would like to receive a posted copy of the journal, please provide us with your MIN/ID number, return address and your earliest possible release date.
-Those released from prison may access the journal online via our account at Issuu.
+If you are currently in prison and would like to receive a posted copy of the journal, please provide us with your return address and your earliest possible release date.
+Those released from prison may access the journal online here.